 Eating on Phu Quoc Island

 Duong Dong’s night market is a great place to sample authentic Vietnamese dishes at very cheap prices.
 Not surprisingly, every beach resort, apart from the cheapest guesthouses, has its own restaurant; most have reasonable menus and some have sea views, but the quality is erratic and prices are often inflated.
 Bear in mind that if you stay anywhere but Long Beach, you’ll be more or less limited to your resort’s restaurant unless you have a rented motorbike.
 Long Beach may be busier, but you do get several dining choices in a small area.

 How to get to Phu Quoc Island

 Whether you arrive by air or by sea, you will likely be besieged by touts trying to drag you off to their favoured hotel or guesthouse, so it’s a good idea to have somewhere in mind before arrival.
 If you have made a prior booking, most resorts provide free airport transfers, saving you a lot of hassle and expense.

-Flights land at the sparkly Phu Quoc Airport, around 9km south of Duong Dong town and less from many of the resorts lying in between the two; as well as the domestic destinations listed here, China Southern and Lucky Air fly from China, Vietnam Airlines come from Cambodia and Thomson offer flights from London and Stockholm – which gives you an idea of how big Phu Quoc might yet become.
+Flights land at the sparkly Phu Quoc Airport, around 9km south of Duong Dong town and less from many of the resorts lying in between the two; as well as the domestic destinations listed here, China Southern and Lucky Air fly from China, Vietnam Airlines come from Cambodia and TUI offer flights from London and Stockholm – which gives you an idea of how big Phu Quoc might yet become.